Roller Replacement Services | D&L Garage Doors

 Repair vs. Replace: How to Decide

 Deciding between repairing your existing garage door components and replacing them depends on the age of your system, the severity of the issue, and cost-effectiveness.
 As a general guide: if your garage door or opener is under 10 years old and the repair cost is less than 50% of replacement, repair is usually the better value.
 If your system is older than 15 years, has repeated issues, or lacks modern safety features, replacement may offer better long-term value.
-Our technicians provide honest assessments — we never push unnecessary replacements because our technicians are not on commission.
+Our technicians provide practical assessments and explain when repair or replacement is the better long-term option.

 Why Choose D&L Garage Doors